MOVIE: GODS OF EGYPT

 AMovieGuy.com’s RATING: 1 STAR (Out of 4)

-I refrained from that dreaded zero stars because it's the kind of bad where you don't look away.
-The performances from the cast fit the material they're dealing with.
-Writers Matt Sazama and Burk Sharpless give us typical 300 style monologues for Butler to strut around with, and Thwaites is particularity energizing.
+I refrained from that dreaded zero stars because it is not all bad.
+The performances from the cast fit the material they’re dealing with.
+Writers Matt Sazama and Burk Sharpless give us the typical 300 style monologues for Butler to strut around with, and Thwaites is particularity energizing.
 While, the direction from Proyas must be an attempt to prove to someone that he can make a film entirely on green screens.
 Where last years controversial Exodus: Gods and Kings valued characters, craft, and interpretation of story, none of that exists here.
 Proyas seems to be mixing 300 and Wrath of the Titans, with any one of the Transformers films.
 It is a never ending onslaught of sensory overload.

 The journey of Horus and Bek continues on, as they seek the help of the sun God- Ra, played by Geoffrey Rush, who looks like a bald, floating Daddy Warbucks on fire.
 They need his help, as Set continues to grow stronger with power.
 Along the way, they will meet Thoth (an underused Chadwick Boseman) to help solve a riddle, battle a pair of pretty cool looking monster snakes, shape shift from human to CGI gold eagles, and then walk in front of more green screen/CGI Egypt locations.